-If, in the professional judgment of an In-Network Provider or an Out-of-Network Provider, you require psychological testing as part of diagnostic evaluation, prescribed tests are covered in accord with this "Mental Health Services" section.
-We do not cover court-ordered testing or testing for ability, aptitude, intelligence, or interest, unless Medically Necessary.
+If, in the professional judgment of a Participating Provider you require psychological testing as part of diagnostic evaluation, prescribed tests are covered in accord with this "Mental Health Services" section.
+We do not cover court-ordered testing or testing for ability, aptitude, intelligence, or interest unless Medically Necessary.